apache/camel/examples/camel-example-cxf/README.txt

 For the latest & greatest documentation on how to use this example please see http://activemq.apache.org/camel/cxf-example.html

-If you hit any problems please talk to us on the Camel Forums http://activemq.apache.org/camel/discussion-forums.html
+If you hit any problems please let us know on the Camel Forums http://activemq.apache.org/camel/discussion-forums.html

 Please help us make Apache Camel better - we appreciate any feedback you may have.